 Speaking of the shower, and how to make it easier to clean, you can also improve the grout:

 - Sealing regular grout will ensure that it holds its look significantly longer.
 An hour or so spent sealing grout will give you quite a few years of resistance to mould build up and discolouration.
 There are both traditional grout sealers, that reduce the porosity of the grout and newer nano-technology grout sealers, which prevent water and gunk staining at a minute particle level.

 Engineered stone, such as Caeserstone, are great to use for your vanity tops.
 They are designed with wet areas in mind and are non-porous and easy to clean.
 There are also a few ways to attach your washbasins to them.
 There’s a few advantages and disadvantages to each type of washing basin.

-Teneal’s gorgeous vanity has an engineered stone top, with semi-recessed basins.
+Teneal’s gorgeous vanity has an engineered stone top, with semi-inset basins.
 Stunning, isn’t it?

 - Under-mount basins.
 The most popular basins are undermount basins.
 The only bits to clean with undermount basins are right under the ridge of the cut in the stone.
 You may line the ridge with silicone to make it easier to clean, its easy to cut it out and re-apply when you need to in the future.
 Keep in mind undermount basins require the most internal space in your vanity.

 - Counter top Basins.
 The advantage of counter top-basins is predominately space convenience, whether that’s more storage space in the cabinet underneath or taking advantage of less depth required on your stone top.
 Its also not too bad for cleaning purposes, we recommend a strong silicone to line the bottom, as it will be highly visible and its best to prevent the discolouration as long as possible.